ANSSI-FR/MLA/CRYPTO.md

 To perform this attack, the attacker will have to either remove the `Encrypt` bit or modify the key used for decryption with one she has.
 The remaining encrypted data will then act as random values.

 Still, the attacker could expect to gain enough privilege, like arbitrary code execution in the process, during the archive read.
-She can then tries to re-use the provided key to decrypt, then act on the real data.
+One can then try to reuse the provided key to decrypt, then act on the real data.

 Limiting this attack is beyond the scope of this document.
 It mainly involves the security features of Rust, reviewed implementation, testing & fuzzing, zeroizing secrets when possible [^issuezeroize], etc.

 - An attacker can truncate an archive and hope for repair

-This attack is based on a trade-off: should the `SafeReader` tries to get as many bytes as possible, or should it returns only data that have been authenticated?
+This attack is based on a trade-off: should the `SafeReader` try to get as many bytes as possible, or should it return only data that have been authenticated?

 The choice has been made to report the decision to the user of the library[^issueallowunauth].